Definition of External Conflict

 Character vs. Nature

 Macbeth faces character vs. society conflict.
-Initially, he struggles with his internal conflict, which is his ambition that turns him into a violent person, pushing him to kill the king to dethrone him.
+Initially, he struggles with his internal conflict, which allows his ambition to turn him into a violent person, pushing him to kill the king to dethrone him.
 However, during all these circumstances, he encounters several external conflicts.
 Following the murder of the king, the people stand up against him, and he has to engage himself in fight with them.
 These external conflicts occur between Macbeth and other characters.

 Function of External Conflict

-A story in novels, plays, short stories and other similar formats revolves around the conflict.
+Stories told in novels, plays, short stories, and other similar formats, revolve around the conflict.
 External conflict gives a sense of excitement and immediacy to the story, making it worth reading.
 It defines uniqueness of a character and reveals his intentions, giving the audience an understanding of his motivation behind the dialogue and action.
 In addition, it tells the reason of a character’s motivation in life that otherwise may appear foolish on the surface.
 It also makes possible for the readers to build up sympathy and profound connection with the character to eventually learn something and transform their lives through this learning.